Sagittarius constellation lies in the southern sky. It is one of the constellations of the zodiac. It represents the archer.

 Rukbat – α Sagittarii (Alpha Sagittarii)

-Alpha Sagittarii shares its traditional name, Rukbat, with the star Delta Cassiopeiae.
+Alpha Sagittarii shares its traditional name, Rukbat, with the star Delta Cassiopeiae (now formally known as Ruchbah).
 The name is derived from the Arabic word rukbah, which means “knee.”

 In fiction, Rukbat is probably best known from Anne McCaffrey’s Dragonriders of Pern series of novels and stories.
 Pern, the planet on which the action takes place, orbits Rukbat, which is described as a class G yellow star in the novels.